vkorotkine/DPGSolver/README.md

 See the CODE STATUS section below for details regarding current functionality.

 ### Installation / Set up
-Follow the instructions in [INSTALL][INSTALL] for the set up of required libraries/programs (Currently running on either OSX or
+Follow the [installation instructions](INSTALL.md) for the set up of required libraries/programs (Currently running on either OSX or Ubuntu).
-Ubuntu).
 Required:
 - PETSc
 - mpi (MPICH or Open MPI)
 - Intel (M)ath (K)ernel (L)ibrary